Chaplin Studios: A&M Records (1967–1999)

-In 1966, Herb Alpert and Jerry Moss purchased Chaplin's studio from CBS to serve as a headquarters for A&M Records.
+In 1966, Herb Alpert and Jerry Moss purchased Chaplin's studios from CBS to serve as a headquarters for A&M Records.
 A&M Records had grown from $500,000 in revenues in 1964 to $30 million in 1967.
 Alpert and Moss reportedly "astonished the big network by having their bank deliver a cashier's check for more than $1 million, the full amount."
-A&M converted two of the old soundstages and Chaplin's swimming pool into a recording studio.
+A&M converted two of the old sound stages and Chaplin's swimming pool into recording studios.
 A 1968 profile on Alpert and Moss described their renovation of Chaplin's old studios: "The old sound stages are in the process of being completely rebuilt into what must be the most luxurious and pleasant recording studios in the world.
 Chaplin's cement footprints are one of the few reminders of the past.